Demo Reel

 Art Asset Creation and Collaboration

-Years of experience creating art and working with artists collaboratively means I design and build games and software with visual elements in mind and can chip in with 2D and 3D art asset creation.
+Years of experience creating art and working with artists collaboratively means I design and build games and software with visual elements in mind and can contribute to 2D and 3D art asset creation.

 When I’m not working on games, I try to find time to create traditional art, digital art, and write.
 I typically paint in acrylic and gouache, but enjoy experimenting with different mediums.
 My paintings have also won some awards!